James, give me back that knife. James:

 , such as the nomadic Scythians, preferred suicide as an alternative to dying in bed, thus making this trope Older Than Feudalism

 .
 By contrast, Abrahamic religions (Judaism, Christianity, Islam, et al.) abhor suicide, believing that only God

-is permitted to say when a life may be ended — however, there is considerable debate over issues like terminal illness
+is permitted to say when a life may be ended — however, there is considerable debate over issues like euthanasia

 Sometimes this is done to deliver An Aesop